-- If you want to increase brand awareness—not drive traffic to your site—focusing on impressions may be your strategy.
+- If you want to increase brand awareness focusing on impressions may be your strategy.
 You can use cost-per-thousand viewable impressions (vCPM) bidding to put your message in front of customers.

 - If you run video ads and want to increase views or interactions with your ads, you can use cost-per-view (CPV) or cost-per-thousand impressions (CPM) bidding.

 - If you run video ads and your goal is to increase product or brand consideration you can use cost per view (CPV).

 If you want to focus on conversions, consider using Smart Bidding to take much of the heavy lifting and guesswork out of setting bids.
 Smart Bidding is a set of automated bid strategies that uses machine learning to optimize for conversions or conversion value in each and every auction—a feature known as “auction-time bidding.”
 It also factors in a wide range of auction-time signals such as device, location, time of day, language, and operating system to capture the unique context of every search.